 The search for peace has become a central focus of Afghanistan policy in Washington and for Kabul.
 Afghan President Ashraf Ghani offered the Taliban constitutional reform and status as a legitimate political party in late February on the condition that the group makes peace.
 In recent months, the Taliban have also publicly offered talks with the United States and prominent Afghan powerbrokers, and high-profile peace demonstrations in conflict-torn Helmand province have spread across much of the country.

-Join the U.S. Institute of Peace, in conjunction with Rise to Peace, as a panel of distinguished experts explore the prospects for peace and Afghanistan’s larger trajectory.
-Take part in the conversation on Twitter with #AfghanPeace.
+The U.S. Institute of Peace, in conjunction with Rise to Peace, hosted a panel of distinguished experts explore the prospects for peace and Afghanistan’s larger trajectory.
+Review the conversation on Twitter with #AfghanPeace.

 Ambassador Timothy Carney